Support Us Button Widget

 What kind of chickens are best?

-There are many factors that go into choosing the types of chickens that will thrive at your home.
+Many factors go into choosing the types of chickens that will thrive at your home.
 Considerations include free range vs. confined, temperature sensitivity, friendliness, noisiness, egg color, and more.

 Do your research to make sure the breeds you choose will be a good fit for your needs (and that you can provide for theirs as well).